ray-project/ray/CONTRIBUTING.rst

 -----------------------------------

 We use `GitHub issues`_ for bug reports and feature requests.
-For discussions about development, questions about usage, or any general questions, we use our mailing list `ray-dev@googlegroups.com`_.
+For discussions about development or any general questions, we use our mailing list `ray-dev@googlegroups.com`_.
+For questions about how to use Ray, please post on `StackOverflow`_.

 To contribute a patch:
 ----------------------